dasmith/stanford-corenlp-python/README.md

 # Contributors

 This is free and open source software and has benefited from the contribution and feedback of others.
-Like Stanford's CoreNLP tools, it is covered under the [GNU General Public License](http://www.gnu.org/licenses/gpl-2.0.html), which in short means that modifications to this program must maintain the same free and open source distribution policy.
+Like Stanford's CoreNLP tools, it is covered under the [GNU General Public License v2 +](http://www.gnu.org/licenses/gpl-2.0.html), which in short means that modifications to this program must maintain the same free and open source distribution policy.

   * Justin Cheng jcccf@221513ecf322dc32d6e088fb2f68751e45bac226
   * Abhaya Agarwal 8ed7640388cac8ba6d897739f5c8fe24eb87cc48